confluence-publisher/confluence-publisher/CONTRIBUTING.md

 1. publish the documentation using
   `./mvnw org.sahli.asciidoc.confluence.publisher:asciidoc-confluence-publisher-maven-plugin:publish -f asciidoc-confluence-publisher-doc/pom.xml`

 Thank you for your contribution!
- The Confluence Publisher Team